DestinyItemManager/DIM/docs/COMMUNITY_CURATIONS.md

 For wishlist line items, we'll ignore comments at the end of the line.
 Destiny Tracker + Banshee-44 URLs are expected to be copy/paste friendly, so comments on those lines (outside of the faux-anchor notes) will break them.

-As a final note, shaders/ornaments/masterworks are ignored.
+As a final note, shaders/ornaments/masterworks are ignored when using URL-style item lines, but they are not ignored when using expert mode item lines.

 **Trash Lists**